a representation of the demon Andras (Ars Goetia)

 Summoning Andras was always seen as one of the riskiest acts in ceremonial magic.
 These rituals, found in books such as the Ars Goetia, were usually performed by expert occultists or magicians.
 The main goal was often to destroy an enemy or create a permanent split between people.

 These rituals took place inside a blessed magic circle for protection.
 Since Andras was known for killing the summoner, people took extra care, often saying long lists of strange names or prayers to control his aggression.
-They also used items like black wolf skin or bird feathers to match his appearance.
+They also used items such as black wolf skin and bird feathers to match his appearance.

 Still, even with all these precautions, the texts warn that Andras is so dangerous that any mistake or break in the circle could mean instant death for everyone involved.